 Creating Reference List Entries for Multiple Authors

 When a source has multiple authors, follow this format for your APA citation entry.
-This is the format to follow for up to and including a total of seven authors:
+This is the format to follow for up to and including a total of seven authors in APA 6 format:

 Author, A.A., Author, B.B., Author, C.C. & Author, D.D.
 (2000).
 Book title.
 Location: Publisher.